 This is an easy and very affordable way to decorate not only your front porch or entryway, but a door, window, gate, carriage light, or fence post.
 I added to the greenery I bought by clipping a few sprigs from a boxwood in my yard to create a interesting mix of texture to the hook-on greenery.

-It cost me about $5 to make and took about 30 minutes.
+It cost me about $5 to make and took about 30 minutes to create this beautiful holiday porch decoration.

 How To Make Hook-On Christmas Greenery